DerStimmler/PulseIt/README.md

 - further icons are from flaticon by the author [Freepik](https://www.flaticon.com/authors/freepik)
 - at the moment the only supportet language is german
 - This App uses the library [MathView](https://github.com/jianzhongli/MathView) to display mathematical formulas
+- The interpretations of the different training zones are from [Lauftechnik.de](https://lauftechnik.de/52-Die-5-Herzfrequenzzonen-den-optimalen-Trainingspuls-berechnen.htm)